askaborg/Sprint-Challenge--Advanced-CSS/README.md

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

-I don't know where to use it yet, but a recursive mixin to visually solve the Towers of Hanoi problem might be fun.
+I don't know if I know enough to use it yet, but a recursive mixin to visually solve the Towers of Hanoi problem might be fun.
 LESS functions will probably give me a headache.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.